gram99/reputational-webscrapper-poc/README.md

 # 🛡️ Law Firm Reputation Auditor (PoC)

 **📌 Project Overview:** This Proof of Concept (PoC) provides managers with a streamlined, automated dashboard to monitor the reputational risk of their legal vendor panels.
-By analyzing public sentiment and industry-specific red flags, this tool identifies which firms protect the firms's brand and which may pose a contractual or reputational threat.
+By analyzing public sentiment and industry-specific red flags, this tool identifies which law firms protect the company's brand and those that may pose a contractual or reputational threat.

 ## 🚀 Key Features